huynhbaotoan/q-dev-prompt-engineering/04-complex-tasks.md

 Chain-of-thought prompting generates a sequence of short and actionable prompts to describe reasoning logics step by step, known as reasoning chains or rationales, to eventually lead to the final answer/output.

 **Analogy:** Imagine you're asking a chef to make a pizza for you.
-If you simply say, "make me a pizza," they might miss some details or make choices you wouldn't expect.
+If you simply say, `make me a pizza,` they might miss some details or make choices you wouldn't expect.
 They'll probably use a sauce you don't prefer or bake it too long.
 In coding, simply asking for a "pizza" is like asking Amazon Q to complete a complex coding task with minimal instruction.

+Guide Amazon Q through a step-by-step reasoning process for complex problems.

+**Example**: "I need to optimize a slow-performing Lambda function.
+Let's approach this systematically:
+1. First, help me identify potential bottlenecks in my code
+2. Then, suggest specific optimizations for each bottleneck
+3. Finally, provide a refactored version of the function with these optimizations"

 ### Why is CoT Useful?